eclipse-kura/kura/docs/getting-started/raspberry-pi-raspberryos-quick-start.md

 7. (Optional) To correctly use the GPIO pins, the user is asked to update the `jdk.dio.properties` file with the proper configuration, based on its own device.

-    This is required since the `sysfs` interface has been derecated, and some OS distribution may have already suppressed it.
+    This is required since the `sysfs` interface has been deprecated, and some OS distribution may have already suppressed it.
 Moreover, the kernel complains if a static base number is assigned to a GPIO controller: indeed, when it assigns the numbers automatically, it usually starts from 511.
 More information can be found [here](https://forums.raspberrypi.com/viewtopic.php?t=359302).

     In order to set the correct configuration the user can perform the following steps: